 An updated resource list can be found at the bottom of this page.

-Here is a lecture from Professor Leighton Flowers explaining the differences between Southern Baptist Traditionalism and 5-Point Calvinism (TULIP):
+Here is a lecture from Dr. Leighton Flowers explaining the differences between Southern Baptist Traditionalism and 5-Point Calvinism (TULIP):

 - See the Baptist Faith & Message